 What Should I Know About a Careless Driving Ticket?

-The Charge of Careless Driving Alleges Failing to Use Due Care and Attention While Operating a Vehicle and Comes With a Fine Ranging Between $400 and $2,000 Among Other Penalties Including Possibility of License Suspension and Even Incarceration.
-For Persons Convicted of Careless Driving Causing Death or Injury the Penalties Are Even More Severe.
+Careless Driving Means To Operate a Vehicle Without Due Care and Attention or Without Proper Regard For Others.
+Upon a Conviction For Careless Driving, a Driver Faces a Fine Between $400 and $2,000 As Well As Other Possible Penalties Including Suspension of License and Perhaps Jail.
+If Convicted of Careless Driving Causing Death or Injury the Fine and Other Penalties Are Even Harsher.

 SPPC and DefendCharges.ca says